aewshopping/ssg-deploy-test/src/posts/reviews/2022-01-21-review-empire_and_righteous_nati.md

 But while Korea continued to exist, this same dedication to an increasingly old fashioned political and social system led to a very brittle state.
 Whatever you say about the pros and cons of Confucianism, it doesn't encourage social mobility: the duty of the common folk is to obey and to pay.
 It is a philosophy that can encourage paternalism and responsibility, but also exploitation and ossification.

 So when Japan started causing trouble in the late 19th century the Korean state found itself helpless to do anything about it.
-Although - to be fair to the Chosun (Korean) state - the Russians, Chinese and (eventually) the British Empire didn't fair very well against Japan either.
+Although - to be fair to the Chosun (Korean) state - the Russians, Chinese and (eventually) the British Empire didn't fare very well against Japan either.

 ### A century of pain